pond-org/pond/README.md

 </div>

-PyPond is a Python library for building data pipelines using hierarchical pydantic structures and arrow format storage.
+Pond is a Python library for building data pipelines using hierarchical pydantic structures and arrow format storage.
 It provides a flexible and powerful framework for processing structured data with type safety and efficient storage backends.

 ## ✨ Key Features